 Natural Disaster Waste Management

 While you can’t control when natural disasters will strike, you can control how prepared your business is for those disasters.
-From hurricanes pounding the coasts, to tornadoes affecting the Midwest region, businesses need a formal disaster preparedness and recovery plan in place for their waste management.
+From hurricanes pounding the coasts, to tornadoes affecting the Midwest region, businesses need to have a formal disaster preparedness and recovery plan in place for their waste management.

-Removing debris as quickly as possible while ensuring environmental and public protection is challenging, but this process can be made easier if your business develops a preparedness plan and ensured that key personnel know how to put this plan into action.
+Removing debris as quickly as possible, while ensuring environmental and public protection is challenging.
+The whole process can be made much easier if your business has already developed a preparedness plan and ensured that key personnel know how to put this plan into action.
 A step-by-step process for sufficient debris removal includes: